Galimbor/IA_MCTS/README.md

-# Artificial Inteligence Subject - 4th Proejct
+# Artificial Inteligence Subject - 4th Project

 ## Descrição
 This project is an MCTS implementation on the TIC-TAC-TOE game, developed for the subject of Artifical Inteligente belonging to the bachelors degree of Informatic Engineering.